MaterializeInc/materialize/doc/developer/design/20230411_envelope_upsert_order_by_timestamp.md

 # Summary

 - Support user specified order by in Kafka upsert sources in a limited capacity.
 If users want to specify custom ordering which is semantically meaningful to them, there's currently no easy way to do that.
 They could potentially use `ENVELOPE NONE` along with a `DISTINCT ON` view to get similar results, but it's cumbersome and lacks the automatic compaction on keys with normal `ENVELOPE UPSERT`.
-- Currently, will limit the scope to allow only `ORDER BY` the `TIMESTAMP` metadata field.
+- Currently, will limit the scope to allow only `ORDER BY` the `TIMESTAMP` and the `OFFSET` metadata fields.
 Depending upon user feedback this can later be expanded to support expressions and extractions from other columns like `HEADERS`.

 # Scope

-The scope will be limited to only allow `ORDER BY TIMESTAMP` (ascending order).
+The scope will be limited to only allow `ORDER BY ( TIMESTAMP, OFFSET )` (ascending order).

 - In a key-compacted Kafka topic, value = NULL is taken to mean that it’s a delete tombstone and that the corresponding key should be removed.
 If we want to borrow that tombstone semantic for our more flexible upsert source, it would make sense to limit the `ORDER BY` columns to only the metadata columns.
-- Limiting it to only `TIMESTAMP` because
+- Limiting it to only `TIMESTAMP` and `OFFSET` because
     - `OFFSET` is already default.
-We can make it explicit though if we want.
+We are making it explicit here and it's going to be required that the user always mention `OFFSET` as one of the columns in ORDER BY.
     - `PARTITION`, `KEY`, `TOPIC`, would not make for meaningful orderings:
         - The `PARTITION` of a record is typically derived from its key, and so is the same for every record with a given key.
         - `KEY` is, by definition, the same for every record with a given key.